-- a. apply existing knowledge to generate new ideas, products, or processes. - b. create original works as a means of personal or group expression. - c. use models and simulations to explore complex systems and issues. - d. identify trends and forecast possibilities. - -Example: CRCS equips every classroom with a promethean board, Elmo, projection devices, Sound Field System, and 6 student computers with standardized software to ensure students can become familiar and confident in the operation of the hardware and software regardless if they are in Kindergarten or Grade 12.
-By standardizing each room, students become familiar with all the hardware and software which allows them to focus on learning, the assignment at hand, their own creativity, etc.
+- a. apply existing knowledge to generate new ideas, products, or processes. - b. create original works as a means of personal or group expression. - c. use models and simulations to explore complex systems and issues. - d. identify trends and forecast possibilities.

+-Example: CRCS equips classrooms with a promethean board, Elmo, projection devices, Sound Field System, and student computers with standardized software to ensure students can become familiar and confident in the operation of the hardware and software regardless if they are in Kindergarten or Grade 12.